 Prospectus

-Held annually since 1967, the Hawai‘i Craftsmen Annual Statewide Exhibition features the finest traditional and contemporary craft from across the state of Hawai‘i.
-Our juror visits each island to make public presentations and select the very best work to be included in the exhibition.
+Hawaiʻi’s premier statewide juried exhibition – held annually since 1967 – features traditional and contemporary craft from across the state of Hawaiʻi.
+Juror Suzanne Isken, former Executive Director of Craft Contemporary in Los Angeles, will visit each island to make public presentations and select work to be included in the exhibition.

 EXHIBITION 2024